b0b90/awesome-cubbbix-tools/README.md

 - [Why Switch to WebP](https://cubbbix.com/why-switch-to-webp-guide/) — The ultimate guide to image optimization
 - [Why Your GitHub Contribution Graph Matters](https://cubbbix.com/github-contribution-graph-matters/) — Unpopular opinion on contribution graphs
 - [Coding Speed & WPM Guide](https://cubbbix.com/coding-speed-wpm-guide/) — Why your WPM drops by 40% when coding (and how to fix it)
+- [Image Search Techniques: The Definitive Guide to Finding Any Image Online (2026)](https://cubbbix.com/image-search-techniques/) — Master the 5 core image search techniques — from keyword-based and reverse image search to visual similarity, color-based, and facial recognition.

 - [Cron Jobs Explained: The Developer's Complete Guide to Task Scheduling](https://cubbbix.com/cron-jobs-guide/) — Cron syntax, real-world examples, scheduling pitfalls, and monitoring strategies
 - [How to Earn Passive Income with Grass (2026)](https://cubbbix.com/grass-passive-income-guide/) — Complete guide to the Grass DePIN network, airdrop details, and earning potential
 - [What Languages Are Required for Jobs in Dubai?](https://cubbbix.com/languages-required-jobs-dubai/) — 2026 guide to in-demand languages for Dubai's job market